Cloud Service Models Saas, IaaS, Paas – Choose the Right One for Your Business

 Businesses can opt for computing resources of their requirement without the need to install hardware on their premises.
 Amazon Web Services, Microsoft Azure, and Google Compute Engine are some of the leading IaaS cloud service providers.

-The entire resources offered in the form of servers, storage and networking are manageable either by the company or a platform provider.
+The entire resources offered in the form of servers, storage, and networking are manageable either by the company or a platform provider.
 Google App Engine and AWS Elastic Beanstalk are two typical examples of PaaS.
-PaaS is also subscription based that gives you flexible pricing options depending on your business requirements.
+PaaS is also subscription-based and gives you flexible pricing options depending on your business requirements.

-Going through the details of what SaaS, PaaS and IaaS may have given you a general understanding of these three cloud models.
-Each of them differs and have a range of advantages and disadvantages that may or may not fit in with your business model.
+Going through the details of what SaaS, PaaS, and IaaS may have given you a general understanding of these three cloud models.
+Each of them differs and has a range of advantages and disadvantages that may or may not fit in with your business model.